ballerina-platform/module-ballerina-graphql/examples/news_alerts/README.md

 - Publishers can register with a news agency.
 - Subscribers can register to the news alert system.
 - Subscribers can subscribe to a particular news agency.
-- Then when a publisher from a news agency publishes news, all the subscribers of that news agency receive the news in real-time.
+- When a publisher from a news agency publishes news, all the subscribers of that news agency receive the news in real-time.

 ## Design